sunqiangzai/AnnotationLiftOver/README.md

 So `-prefix Chr` should be set to make the software work properly.
 If this parameter is not set correctly, the software would act as no variant records in the input vcf/sdi file.

 ### contact
-Any questions?
-Any suggestions?
+Any question?
+Any suggestion?
 Any requirement?\
 Please feel free to send E-mail to songbaoxing168@163.com.